SYK-08/flink/README.md

 ## About

-Apache Flink is an open source project of The Apache Software Foundation (ASF).
+Apache Flink is an open-source project of The Apache Software Foundation (ASF).
 The Apache Flink project originated from the [Stratosphere](http://stratosphere.eu) research project.